-The Thai smile is sometimes used as a way of saving face and to smooth over awkward situations.
-An embarrassing mishap such as spilling a glass of water over someone can be soothed with an apologetic smile and in the opposite case the same expression can ease the discomfort felt by someone after their own act of clumsiness.
+The Thai smile is a way of saving face, and to smooth over awkward situations.
+An apologetic smile can soothe over an embarrassing mishap such as spilling a glass of water over someone.
+In the opposite case, the same expression can ease the discomfort felt by someone after their act of clumsiness.

-Thai’s are generally happy jovial people who give out a feeling of both inner and outer calm.
-Their smile is evidence to all around that they are cool headed and in control, even if they are not.
-Confrontation and crisis can be pacified and minimized with the right kind of smile.
-An argument can be won by simply smiling and acting rationally.
+Thai’s are generally happy, jovial people who give out a feeling of both inner and outer calm.
+Their smile is evidence to all around that they are cool-headed and in control, even if that’s not true.
+Confrontation and crisis can be calmed and minimized with the right kind of smile.
+An argument can be won by merely smiling and acting rationally.
 A Thai smile is body language wrapped in a white coat of enamel.

-Travelling around Thailand is made more pleasurable by the warm smiles that greet you, smiles that not only make you feel welcome but safe and sound.
-A warm smile can melt the thickest ice and in Thailand’s markets, shops, restaurants, bars and hotels the Thai smile is always there.
+Travelling around Thailand is made more pleasurable by the warm smiles that greet you.
+Smiles that not only make you feel welcome but safe as well.
+A warm smile can melt the thickest ice, and in Thailand’s markets, shops, restaurants, bars and hotels, the Thai smile is never far away.

-The only problem you may face is knowing what type of smile is being cast at you.
+The only problem you may face is knowing what type of smile is cast your way.

 Photograph Thai Soldiers by wise kwai